autarch/houseabsolute.com/content/resume/index.md

 Platform](https://platform.activestate.com/), my team developed several of the key **backend services** for the platform, including the **REST API** for our entire database of packages.
 This was done using **Go**, **Swagger**, **Postgres**, and **Kafka**.
-All of our services run on **AWS** using **RDS** for the database and **Docker** containers on **Kubernetes** for services and jobs.
+All of our services ran on **AWS** using **RDS** for the database and **Docker** containers in **Kubernetes** for services and jobs.
 We also developed the first version of the service that handled requests for builds across all operating systems.

-Since our services form the backbone of the ActiveState Platform, every other technical team in the company was a customer for our services.
+Since our services formed the backbone of the ActiveState Platform, every other technical team in the company was a customer for our services.
 I **worked closely with these other teams and Product Management** to **design our APIs**, **write design docs**, **plan changes and rollouts**, and address bugs and performance issues that affect the Platform.
+I also led **blame-free postmorterms** for outages and other severe incidents as needed.

-I also worked closely with the CTO, Director of Engineering, and Product team to do quarterly planning.
-During this process we **define my team's OKRs and KPIs**, as well as determine which projects to prioritize based on customer and company needs.
+For quarterly planning, I worked closely with the CTO, Director of Engineering, and Product team.
+During this process we **defined my team's OKRs and KPIs**, as well as determined which projects to prioritize based on customer and company needs.

-In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy.
+In addition to my Team Lead responsibilities, I also worked extensively on our **Engineering department documentation** and rewrote our FOSS usage/release policy, working closely with the CTO and CEO.

 I was a leader in our **technical hiring**, helping **define our hiring process for engineers**, as well as contributing to our **onboarding